SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

 ### Community Bonding period (May 4 - May 29)

 The community bonding period will mainly be for getting to know more about the codebase and learning to write tests.
-I am already pretty familiar with the JSOC client, but I have to look into Fido client since it uses JSOC’s api.
+I am already pretty familiar with the JSOC client, but I have to look into Fido client since it uses JSOC's api.
 I have spent much time playing with export requests on the JSOC interface, and am familiar with the drms module.
 Yet, more of time is to be given to understand the inner functionality of drms package.
 Since I have had little prior experience in writing tests, I will devote a larger part of this month in learning to write sample tests in Pytest and using mock.
 I will constantly be in touch with mentors, and getting help wherever needed.
 By the end of this period, my aims are to:

 - Get familiar with FIDO Client